Small sites consultation

 - Wolsey Mews and 3-7 Islip Street, NW5

 All the remaining sites were approved for sale by the Council's Cabinet on 27 February 2013.
 However, since then the Council has decided not to progress the sale of the sites at Bridge House, on the Bridgeway Street estate, on the College Place estate, at Constable House, at Dennington House and in Dynham Road until there has been further consideration of other options for these sites.
 The sites at Flask Cottages, at Grangefield, on the Kilburn Vale estate, on the St Silas estate and at Wolsey Mews were sold at auctions in December 2014.
-There are links to the auction catalogues on our Properties for sale webpage.

 For more information please contact the consultation and engagement team